Custer Gallatin National Forest

 |Projected Incident Activity|

-Assess fuel condition and fire behavior, along with monitoring smoke on Hwy 19.
-Potential temporary road closures and/or possible lane closures are likely.
+Assess fuels condition and fire behavior, along with monitoring smoke on Hwy 191, and fire's progression towards values at risk.